 |Room: R3.17A Ramphal Building|

-Head of School for Cross-Faculty Studies
+Head of the School for Cross-faculty Studies

 Co-director of the Oral History Network at Warwick

-Co-director of the Latin America at Warwick Network
+Co-director of the ESD Network at Warwick

 I obtained a PhD in Hispanic Philology from the University of Granada in 2006.
 In 2004 I co-authored a book on the relationship between Fidel Castro and Colombian Nobel Prize winner: Gabo y Fidel.
 El paisaje de una amistad (Espasa Calpe) / Fidel and Gabo.
 The Portrait of a friendship (Pegasus 2010).
 The book was translated into six languages.
 My most recent monograph analyses the testimony of a persecuted homosexual Cuban writer in Reinaldo Arenas’ Pentagony (Tamesis Books, 2016).

-My current research focuses on the impact of Humanitarian Aid on (collective) identity construction and alteration, and more specifically on the case of the Cuban Internationalist Solidarity Programme.
+My current research focuses on the impact of Humanitarian Aid on identity construction and alteration, and more specifically on the case of the Cuban Internationalist Solidarity Programme.
 In the summer of 2014, I was awarded the British Council Researcher Links grant.
 I was a visiting research fellow at the Cuban Heritage Collection (University of Miami) and created an archive entitled "Life Stories of Cuban Internationalist Healthcare Professionals".
 Initial findings of this project have been presented at international conferences and in academic and wider audience articles.

 Teaching and supervision